How Will You Manage Your Visitors’ Expectations?

 The goal for managing visitor expectations is to create a positive and memorable experience that will bring visitors back many times in the future.
 Ad Age suggests that “60% of consumers are likely to become repeat buyers after a personalized experience, so if you’re investing in personalization you’re investing in customer loyalty and future sales.”

-You can use all your communication tools to help meet visitor expectations long before they arrive at your tourist destination.
+Use all your communication tools to stay in touch with your guests.
+This will help meet visitor expectations long before they arrive at your tourist destination.
+And, all of that will help your guests have positive experiences that they share in online reviews.

 Pam Parker is an award-winning reporter and editor from Gannett's Erie Times-News who recently retired and is now a project manager at the Erie County Historical Society - Hagen History Center in Erie.
 She has worked in marketing and publishing most of her life and had careers as an account executive and media director for multiple ad agencies.
 She has also been a freelance writer who has written about homes, women’s issues, hard news and in-depth features.
 She is a proud wife, mom/stepmom of six, GramPam to seven and a wicked-good tennis player.